joao-viterbo-vieira/AI-Freecell/README.md

 ### The Puzzle

-This analysis examines how different Large Language Models (LLMs) performed when solving a simple FreeCell solitaire puzzle.
+This analysis examines how different Large Language Models (LLMs) performed when solving a simple FreeCell solitaire puzzle (12 card game).

 ### Card Layout